CONSTITUTION AND BY-LAWS

 The income of the Church shall be restricted to Free-Will Offerings only.
 The policy of the Church and all Societies will be to refrain from all other means of raising money for local and benevolent work, and missionary enterprises both at home and abroad.
 This does not mean that we are opposed to social events for Christian Fellowship and an offering taken to cover related expenses.
 The accounts held by the Church are as follows:

 a.
 An offering for the Benevolent Fund shall be taken each month on Communion Sunday.
-The Board of Elders shall be in charge of using and distributing funds for benevolent purposes on a needs basis, both to those who attend SLBC and those who are outside the church.
-The Board of Elders shall elect a treasurer to receive and disburse the monies.
+The Board of Elders and Deacons shall be in charge of using and distributing funds for benevolent purposes on a needs basis, both to those who attend SLBC and those who are outside the church.
+The Board of Elders and Deacons shall elect a treasurer to receive and disburse the monies.

 ARTICLE VIII - OFFICERS

-Every Officer must be an Active member of this Church, and be following the example of Christian living as set forth by the Lord Jesus Christ in I Peter 2-21.
-The Officers shall be as follows: Pastors, Elders, Deacons, Deaconesses, Financial Secretary, OneMission Team Leader, Church Clerk, General Fund Treasurer, Special Projects Treasurer, Missions Treasurer, Short-term Missions/Haiti Treasurer, and Benevolent Fund Treasurer.
+Every Officer must be an Active member of this Church, and be following the example of Christian living as set forth in such passages as Colossians 3.
+The Officers shall be as follows: Pastors, Elders, Deacons, Financial Secretary, OneMission Team Leader, Church Clerk, General Fund Treasurer, Special Projects Treasurer, Short-term Missions/Haiti Treasurer, and Benevolent Fund Treasurer.
 All officers shall first be nominated by the nominating committee and then duly elected by the Church before taking office, in the case of either full term or replacement.

-3. The Pastor shall be elected by a secret written ballot of the members of the Church, after having been examined and nominated by the Pulpit Committee.
+- The Pastor shall be called by a secret written ballot of the members of the Church, after having been examined and nominated by the Pulpit Committee.

-4. No candidate for Pastor shall be accepted or elected, who does not consent to and agree with the Church Objectives and Articles of Faith, as found in Article II, Sections 1 and 2.
+- No candidate for Pastor shall be accepted or elected, who does not consent to and agree to abide by the Church Objectives and Articles of Faith, as found in Article II, Sections 1 and 2.

-5. The Church shall be notified according to Article VI, Section 3c when voting on a candidate for Pastor, Election of the Pastor shall require a three fourths (3/4) vote of the ballots cast in accordance with Article VI, Section 4.
+- The Church shall be notified according to Article VI, Section 4.2 when voting on a candidate for Pastor, Election of the Pastor shall require a three fourths (3/4) vote of the ballots cast in accordance with Article VI, Section 5.2.

 Section 2.
 ASSOCIATE PASTOR